HuachenZH/TerminalPortrait-asciiArt/README.md

 # TerminalPortrait

 ## Description
-A personal project (so the naming is not serious).
+A personal project (so the namings are not serious).
 Use string to make image.
 Inspired by the logo when opening msfconsole.
+(I knew later that this is called ascii art)
 Try with example.txt, open with Notepad, zoom out to 20% or 30%.

 ## Usage